Apply for a building consent

 The specifications documents can include those for:

-The supporting documents include those that support your application and are not covered by the other categories.
+The supporting documents include documents that support your application and are not covered by the other categories.
 They include:

-For further information on building consent application documentation - Building Performance Documentation Guidance
+For further information on building consent application documentation - Building Performance Documentation Guidance.
+This information includes guidance on the order in which documents should be lodged in your application for a building consent.

 Please ensure that all of your documents are named as per our naming conventions to make your application easier for our team to assess, ie Standard Document Naming Conventions Guidance - documents submitted with BC or CCC applications